Vietnam.vn - Nền tảng quảng bá Việt Nam

 The torn mucosal areas, especially the nasal turbinates, were meticulously sutured.
 At the same time, doctors used specialized biological hemostatic materials placed in the nasal cavity to support wound healing and prevent complications.

-According to the patient's family, while operating a rock drill, Mr. T. suddenly had the drill bit pop out and hit him in the nose with great force.
-The accident caused the patient to fall into a state of pain, panic, and heavy bleeding.
+According to the patient’s family, while operating the rock drill, Mr. T. suddenly had the drill bit pop out and hit him in the nose with great force.
+The accident left the patient in a state of pain, panic, and profuse bleeding.

 After more than 1 week of intensive treatment, the patient recovered well, vital signs were stable and he was eligible for discharge./.